-The results of this experiment are again, hard to determine.
-I believe this is due to the competitiveness of the plants and the little space for all of the plants.
-It is important to note that the sunflowers outcompeted most of the plant species within.
-Sweet Alyssum, lanceleaf coreopsis, and partridge pea all performed great and flowered.
-Milkweeds performed poorly and were not counted, and Texas Bluebonnets grew mold from the humidity and physiology of the leaf, which is designed to trap water.
-I believe that this test could be redone, but individual seeds will be placed and accounted for, so that I may accurately and adequately assess the overall physiological properties of the plants and flowers.
+The results of this experiment are again, difficult to determine.
+I believe this is due to species competition and limited space.
+It is important to note that the sunflowers outcompeted most of the plant species within the totes.
+Sweet alyssum, lanceleaf coreopsis, and partridge pea all performed well and flowered.
+Milkweeds performed poorly and were not counted, and Texas bluebonnets grew mold from the humidity and physiology of the leaf, which is designed to trap water.
+A fertilizer was added (dbl check name) because the soil contains very little nutritive value.
+Therefore, this test will be redone, but individual seeds will be placed and labelled accordingly so that I may accurately and adequately assess the overall physiological properties of the plants and flowers.

+Proposed Studies

-The first set of objectives will be to 1) determine the germination rates of the plants that make up the Bird and Butterfly seed mix by Native American Seed and the Bee Happy seed mix by Bammert Seed Company.
-This experiment will take place within the Greenhouses at Texas Tech University.
+The first set of objectives will be to determine the germination rates of the species that make up the Bird and Butterfly seed mix by Native American Seed and the Bee Happy seed mix by Bamert Seed Company.
+This experiment will take place within the Plant and Soil Sciences and Horticulture Greenhouses at Texas Tech University.
 The germination experiment will be conducted in a randomized block design structure.
-Four seeds of a variety will be placed within a 3x3 square pot, the pots will contain one of three soil compositions.
-The first will be a soil to sand mix of 70/30, then 50/50 and 30/70, the purpose of this is to simulate the soil that will most likely be encountered in an agricultural field environment.
+Four seeds of a variety will be placed within a 7.62 cm x 7.62 cm square growing pot, the pots will contain one of three soil compositions.
+The first will be a soil to sand mix of 70/30, then 50/50 and 30/70.
+These proportions are designed to simulate the sandy and clay loam soils that are found within the region (Allen et al. 2007).
 Prior to planting, the soil will be soaked and left to dry for 48 hours.
-The purpose for this is that the soil will naturally compact and create a solid environment which is most suitable for prairie plants.
-Seeds will be placed at depths of 1/4”, 1/2", and on the surface.
+The purpose for this is that the soil will naturally compact and create a solid environment suitable for prairie plants.
+Seeds will be placed at depths of 0.635 cm, 1.27 cm, and on the surface.
 Seeds that are placed within the soil will undergo the process of soil compaction, seed placement, and then covered with soil that will be manually compacted much like a cultipacker will do under a field environment.
 Seeds placed on the surface will be compacted into the soil using the same process.

 My second objective will be to identify the growth rates of plant species within the seed mixes, and gather pollen for analysis.
 The purpose of this study is to identify the various growth patterns and possible pollination patterns that these prairie plants undergo.
 As required by the NRCS, seed mixes must have flowers that bloom periodically throughout the growing season.
-A greenhouse experiment will be conducted to give a pattern of growth rates to assess which flowers are most likely to grow and flower at a given point during the season.
-When these flowers bloom, samples from each will be placed within vials containing ethanol and shaken, following the protocols developed and conducted within other pollen experiments.
+A greenhouse experiment will be conducted to assess which species flowers are most likely to grow and flower at a given point during the season.
+When these flowers bloom, samples from each will be placed within vials containing ethanol and shaken, following the protocols developed and conducted within other pollen experiments ().
 A small sample of the ethanol will be placed under a slide, and the total pollen will be counted, and multiplied by the remaining liquid to quantify pollen per plant species.